Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 What a voice.

-Uh, well that, uh, that brings us to the end of the episode.
+Well, that brings the end of the episode.

-Ramona and Sophie are in the club and, uh, you know, make yourselves at home.
+Ramona and Sophie are into club and, you know, make yourself as home.

 Dave, do you want to boot this baby home?

-Hey, we'll be back tomorrow with the final part of our 500th episode of Extravaganza.
+Hey, we'll be back tomorrow with the final part of our 500th episode Extravaganza.

 Thank you so much for joining us.